 'Cheesecake' in a Bowl

 While cheesecake is far from a meeting a healthy snacks standard, this combo of flavors is an entirely different story.
 While the ricotta lends a creamy texture reminiscent of the light and fluffy dessert (not to mention loads of protein!), the graham crackers and honey provide sweetness and a crust-like crunch.
 If you're not a big fan of strawberries, feel free to sub in any other fruit you feel would be pleasing.
 Blueberries, kiwi, or a mix of various berries are all delicious and filling alternatives thanks to their high water and fiber content.

 Sometimes you just need to grab something and go.
 These packaged eats can all be tossed in a bag and enjoyed on the run…

 Rhythm Superfoods Carrot Sticks

-Not only is broccoli a great source of vitamins A and C, it’s also packed with a third of the day’s fiber and 7 grams of hunger-quelling protein.
-While raw florets are hard to eat on-the-go, this packaged, seasoned variety can be easily noshed just about anywhere.
+Not only are carrots a great source of potassium and vitamin A, but they're also packed with over a third of the day's worth of satiating fiber and 3 grams of hunger-quelling protein.
+While raw carrots may be a bit harder to eat on-the-go because they're perishable, this packaged, seasoned variety can be easily noshed just about anywhere.

 Siggi's Icelandic Style 4% Yogurt Vanilla

 Although just about every yogurt is a good source of calcium and protein, few other flavored varieties are so low in sugar.
 Siggi's uses Madagascar bourbon vanilla in lieu of traditional additives and sweeteners to produce healthy snacks that have a deliciously sweet flavor and won't derail your weight loss efforts.
 (For us, it was love at first bite!)
 We reach for whole milk yogurts because they're uber filling and tend to have more protein and less sugar than their leaner versions.
 In fact, a 4 percent yogurt is one of these best full-fat foods for weight loss.